The Illusory Nature Of Reality: Why What You See Isn’t What’s Actually There

 Tom peered forward and read what it said while his daughter stood “solidly” between him and the watch.
 Your mind is probably saying that this is not possible.

-But once we learn that the brain is a programmable decoding system, we can see this is possible.
+However, once we learn that the brain is a programmable decoding system, we can see that this is possible.

 The physical scene in the room only existed in Tom’s brain, and if his daughter’s energy field was not “read,” she could not appear in the physical holographic movie that his mind was constructing.